How to make glass fishing floats (and ideas for displaying them)

 Other decorating ideas for coastal decor with your fishing floats:

-- Add them to a crate with bottles, flowers and fairy lights for a rustic coastal decoration
+- Add them to a crate with bottles, flowers, and fairy lights for a rustic coastal centerpiece.

-Etsy is a great place to find vintage fishing floats, and brand new fishing floats can sometimes be found at Wallmart, OneKingsLane, and Wayfair.
+Etsy is a great place to find vintage fishing floats and brand-new fishing floats can sometimes be found at Walmart, OneKingsLane, and Wayfair.

-Here are my favorites fishing floats you can buy online:
+Here are my favorite fishing floats you can buy online:

-If you like my decorating style, you will find some great inspiration on my FAVORITE HOME DECOR page.
+If you like my decorating style, you will find some great inspiration on my SHOP MY FAVORITE HOME DECOR page.

-If you liked this post don’t forget to save it to your favorite Pinterest board so you can revisit it in the future.
+If you liked this post, don’t forget to save it to your favorite Pinterest board so you can revisit it.

 I just love the summery look of your decor right now, Marianne!
 It is so fresh and I love the blues , whites and browns together.
 You include different textures in the mix.
 Nice!